 Computers may seem complicated, but at it’s heart the general concepts are not difficult for young minds to grasp.
 One of the first lessons taught involves having the students sit in a circle with the teacher in the center with a covered box.
 I ask the students, “if you could compare a computer to any object, what would it be most similar to?”
 The students get very creative with their answers, thinking of complicated machines and elaborate items.
 They are always surprised when they discover the item that I have in the box is a toaster.
 Reading this, you may wonder, “what does a toaster have to do with a computer?”.
 Plug in the toaster and put a piece of bread inside.
 Press the button and in about a minute or so, you have toast!
 The concept behind computers works in a very similar way.
 Data or information goes in, the computers processor does something to it and sends it back out in the same way your toaster alters the bread by toasting it and returning it to you for your breakfast.

 From here, students discover how software and data work as the computer knows it, binary code.
-Students are amazed at how a combination of “ons” and “offs” are read by the computer as 0s and 1s which when used in sequences of 8 become bytes.
+Students are amazed at how a combination of “ons” and “offs” are read by the computer as 0s and 1s which when used in sequences of 8 become bytes, concepts that connect with the Computer Science and Programming branch.

 Students learn about the purpose of the operating system and how to use productivity software and the World Wide Web.
 Internet safety, proper ergonomics, and file management is also covered in this portion of the curriculum.